dfinke/ImportExcel/mdHelp/en/Set-ExcelColumn.md

 # Set-ExcelColumn

 ## SYNOPSIS
-Adds or modifies a column in an Excel worksheet, filling values, setting formatting and/or creating named ranges.
+Adds or modifies a column in an Excel worksheet, filling values, setting formatting, and/or creating named ranges.

 ## SYNTAX